wer61537/slidify_demo/TC_Demograhics.md

 <img src="ethnic_distribution.png" width=1067 height=800>
 </div>

+<small>The map implies a geographical segregation of ethnic groups within the Twin Cities MSA.
+The African American, Asian and Hispanic ethnic group cluster in the ZCTAs at the edges of the downtowns of the Minneapolis and St. Paul.
+The "white population clusters in ZCTAs in the suburbs or along the lakeshores in the cities.</small>

 How to Use the Plots Tab
 ========================================================

-<small>The ***Plots*** tab creates scatter plots of the demographics versus other other selected demographics.
-As the page loads or as different demographics are selected in the two drop down selectors, the graph is updated.</small>
+<small>The ***Plots*** tab creates scatter plots of the demographics versus other other selected demographics.</small>

-<small>The plot of the fraction of "white" residents vs the fraction of black residents, below, seems to mirror the geographic separation of ethnic groups seen in the distribution overlayed on the map of the MSA.
-The smaller the percentage of blacks, Asians or hispanics, the higher the percentage of whites in the zip code. </small>
+<small>Plots of "white" residents vs blacks, Asians and Hispanics mirror the geographic separation of ethnic groups seen in the distribution overlayed on the map of the MSA.</small>

-</br></br></br></br></br>

 <div align="center">
 <img src="white_vs_black.png" width=1067 height=800>